 After her were Brit blues band the Groundhogs and 1972 festival faves Ramatam - with Mitch Mitchell on drums.
 A band called Bull Angus - terrible name - were up next.
 Then came the very excellent Cactus.
 Edgar Winter made it onto the stage by 10.00pm.
 Then the heavens opened again.

 It was 4am before ELP played.
 They were followed by the Faces, Humble Pie, the J. Geils Band.
 The last group was Three Dog Night who played before 8am in the morning in swirling mist and fog to less than 15,000 people.
 By then almost everyone had got high, come down and gone home.

-Festival veterans looked upon this new one day gig as a depature from the 'true' festival spirit.
-It most certainly was less of a gathering of The Tribes.
+Festival veterans looked upon this new one day gig as a departure from the 'true' festival spirit.
+It most certainly was less of a Gathering of The Tribes.
 But it wasn't the 60s now and newer fans who had seen the Woodstock movie ate it up.

 For them it was a chance to get stoned, get wet, see some bands and walk a few miles back to their car with stories to tell when they got home.
 It was the start of the commodification of the festival spirit, turning it from a freakydeakyville happening into official and very commercial money-making enterprise.

 Rock was growing up.
 The wild days were already being put behind it and rebellion and freakdom was being repackaged and resold for the price of a ticket to a one-day gig.
 Some saw this as progress, others saw it as the end of the counterculture and the start of the culture of counting.